Prospect-Robotics/Robot2025/README.md

 The reccomended method is HTTPS (Hypertext Transfer Protocol Secure), which will work on school wifi.
 The alternative is SSH (Secure Shell Protocol), which will not work on school wifi.
 You only need to follow the instructions for cloning with one protocol

+### Pre-Clone Setup

+If you haven't cloned with HTTPS or SSH before, you need to set them up first.
+See the documentation for the [HTTPS setup](https://github.com/git-ecosystem/git-credential-manager/tree/release), and the [SSH Setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ### Cloning with HTTPS